pdp2shirts/FAS-ansible-use-cases/docs/01-deploy-redirect-readme.rst

 .. note::

-- The Public IP address shown will differ from your lab's Public IP address, make sure to use the IP address from your own inventory file
+    The Public IP address shown will differ from your lab's Public IP address, make sure to use the IP address from your own inventory file.
-- While accessing the Virtual IP, your browser is presented with a certificate (clientssl cert) that is built with the BIG-IP.
+    While accessing the Virtual IP, your browser is presented with a certificate (clientssl cert) that is built with the BIG-IP.
     You will see an ‘unsafe’ message from your browser which is expected in this demo.
 Click proceed to website.

    |
    .. image:: images/UseCase1-960.gif